The Fundy Footpath is a rigorous multi-day hike along the Bay of Fundy in New…

 One of the best hikes I’ve now done in Kananaskis Country is the one to the summit of Grizzly Ridge via Grizzly Col from the trailhead at Highwood Pass.
 (In Gillean Daffern’s book it’s called Grizzly Peak but there is another shorter Grizzly Peak that begins on the north bank of Ripple Rock Creek on Hwy 40.)
 The 360° views from the top are outstanding.
 Even though the trail isn’t signed at all, it’s obvious once you know what you’re looking for.
-If you’ve ever done the Pocaterra Ridge hike, you’ll have no problem finding the turnoff to Grizzly Ridge.
+If you’ve ever done the Pocaterra Ridge hike, you’ll have no problem finding the turnoff.

 Park at the Highwood Pass parking lot in Kananaskis Country.
 Note that the road over Highwood Pass is closed from December 1 – June 15th.
 There is a washroom here and a well-signed trail to Ptarmigan Cirque.

 Finding the trail is the crux of the hike as the scramble on the summit ridge isn’t as daunting as it looks from afar.

 From the Highwood Pass parking lot start on the same trail that hikers take to reach Pocaterra Cirque.
 After you’ve hiked all of a few hundred metres from the parking lot, turn left onto an unsigned trail that runs through a muddy section heading for the woods.
 Before you start look up and off in the distance you can see Pocaterra Ridge.
 That is the general direction you need to go.

 Stay on the trail as it crosses a creek, picking your way across muddy sections.
 Don’t take any trails to the left early in the hike.
 You need to pass Pocaterra Tarn before you start even thinking of turning off.